Andrewnetwork/CoronavirusBlog/sense_and_truth.md

 The sense of a game is equal in magnitude to its complexity.
 When we talk about playing games in a sequence, where the previous game is used to inform the sense of the next game, the sense of the entire sequence becomes incredibly large and ultimately forces us to use abstract properties of the games, as mentioned above, to make sense of what is said.
 In the case of $(1)$ and $(2)$, Mike plays a game of chess and then plays the *excitement* game which is a function of the chess game.
 It may feel strange to frame *excitement* as a game, but there are events that build our excitement and depress our excitement.
 Many forms of entertainment play this game and we judge them according to how well they play it.

 We are easily fooled into believing we understand what is being said.
 Very few people would bat an eye at the proposition "He beat me in a game of chess.", but the sense of this proposition contains at least $10^{120}$ sense-objects in the form of possible games of chess, not to mention all the human elements involved in playing chess!
 A world of sense greater than the number of atoms in the universe is represented by this single innocent proposition!
 We cannot possibly grasp what it means *in full*, but we can at least grasp it to some degree by mapping it to an abstract representation; which in this case is a *victory representation*.
-We know that someone gaining victory over another may lead to conflict, or that we owe praise to the victor, or that we have a better idea on who to bet on next time, etc. In most cases, we are just interested in *actionable abstractions* which allow us to understand how we should respond to events in our world, but sometimes we wish to *savor the sense* of events, i.e., to use their motions to stimulate our imagination and passion for understanding -- there's a world in every truth!
+We know that someone gaining victory over another may lead to conflict, or that we owe praise to the victor, or that we have a better idea on who to bet on next time, etc. In most cases, we are just interested in *actionable abstractions* which allow us to understand how we should respond to events in our world, but sometimes we wish to *savor the sense* of events, i.e., to use their motions to stimulate our imagination and passion for understanding.
+There's a world in every truth!